Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 \subsubsection{Global Behavior Pattern Aggregation}

-Global behavior pattern aggregates features among nodes from a global perspective based on the similarity of basic behavior patterns among nodes.
-Users with similar behaviors are more likely to exhibit similar purchase preferences.
-Specifically, we first generate a matrix to represent the users' global behavior patterns based on the obtained basic behavior patterns, adding rows to obtain column vectors for each basic behavior pattern matrix, and each column vector describes the number of basic behavior patterns corresponding to all users relative to all other items.
-Considering that different behavior patterns contribute differently to the similarity, we use a set of learnable weights $b_i$ to connect these column vectors to obtain the global behavior pattern matrix $\mathbf{B} \in \mathbb{R}^{N \times \mathbb{N}}$:
+Global behavior patterns aggregate features across nodes from a global view, focusing on the similarity of BBPs among nodes.
+Users who exhibit similar behaviors tend to have similar purchase preferences.
+To be specific, we initially obtain a matrix to represent the global behavior patterns of users based on the acquired BBPs, adding rows to obtain column vectors for each BBP matrix, and each column vector means the frequency of BBPs across all users relative to each item.
+Given that various behavior patterns contribute unequally to similarity, we set a series of learnable weights $\{b_i\}$ to connect these column vectors for obtaining the global behavior pattern matrix $\mathbf{Q} \in \mathbb{R}^{N \times \mathbb{N}}$: